collector-bank/serilog-enrichers-sensitiveinformation/README.md

     .WithLogger(Log.Logger.MarkAsReviewedRegardingSensitiveInformation())
     .Build();
 ```
-DISCLAMER: Do note that doing this to third party libraries might be dangerous since they can change with newer versions.
+DISCLAIMER: Do note that doing this to third party libraries might be dangerous since they can change with newer versions.
 The safest packages to apply this to are packages which themselves depend on this package, and therefor they have taken responsibility themselves of marking things as sensitive.